Album of the Year (Faith No More album): Legacy

 The album developed praise from the wider music community following the band's initial break-up in April 1998.
 In his retrospective review, Greg Prato of AllMusic gave the album a rating of four stars out of five and described it as being "a fitting way for one of alt-rock's most influential and important bands to end its career."
 The liner notes for the 2003 compilation This Is It: The Best of Faith No More assert: "If Angel Dust put an exclamation point on Faith No More's trademark sound, the release of their 1997 coda, Album of the Year, planted the ellipses at the end of a career that was as charismatic and riveting as it was jarring."
 Stereogum referred to it as "a great album" in 2015, and pointed out there was a deeper level of maturity.
 They wrote "Album of the Year sounds 'mature', a blasphemous term for a band of self-professed oddballs who had a reputation as crass and scatological pranksters [...]
 All the humor on Album of the Year, right down to its title, feels a bit crestfallen and self-deprecating, as if the band had aged a decade since King for a Day."
 In the PopMatters review for the 2016 deluxe edition, it is noted the album "was generally maligned as a disappointing swan song for Faith No More when it came out in 1997" and that "revisiting Album of the Year today is a more forgiving experience."
 In 2020, Louder Sound wrote "Album of the Year is an impressively cinematic album, full of widescreen, panoramic choruses – and Patton's smooth-as-satin vocals have never sounded more handsome.
 If you don't already own any of this band's music, though, this is not essential listening."
 In the same year, the magazine named it one of the 20 best metal albums of 1997.

 System of a Down drummer John Dolmayan listed it as an album that changed his life for a 2020 Louder Sound feature on ten life-changing albums.
-Vocalist Kyo of Dir En Grey named "Mouth to Mouth" one of his favorite songs.
-In a 2020 interview, Coheed and Cambria guitarist Travis Stever claimed that his band were inspired by the album and Faith No More's other 1990s releases.
-He said, "Claudio [Sanchez] and I would drive along through our teens and early twenties blasting Angel Dust, King for a Day, and the very underrated Album of the Year.
-They were a part of our youth and musical upbringing, so of course it influenced the music we created."
+Vocalist Kyo of Japanese band Dir En Grey named "Mouth to Mouth" one of his favorite songs.
 Papa Roach recorded a cover of "Naked in Front of the Computer", with it appearing as a B-side for their 2002 single "She Loves Me Not".
 Despite sharing the same title, Papa Roach's song "She Loves Me Not" was not a cover of the Faith No More song from Album of the Year.
+In 2002, a tribute album for Faith No More called Tribute of the Year was released.
+It featured covers of "Naked in Front of the Computer" by Fountainhead and "Mouth to Mouth" by Tub Ring.
+"Stripsearch" was covered by three different bands on the album; Basement Love Underground, Victims in Ecstasy and Voodou.
+In 2014, music collective Twinkle Twinkle Little Rock Star released an album of lullaby covers for Faith No More, with it including "Ashes to Ashes", "Last Cup of Sorrow" and "Mouth to Mouth".